 The use of a starting aid is a conventional method of assistance for cold starts in low temperature conditions.
-A variety of starting aids are available for Caterpillar engines.
+Various starting aids are available for Caterpillar engines.
 Follow the recommendations that are provided by the manufacturer of the starting aid.
-Refer to the foreword section in this Special Publication, "Aftermarket Products and Warranty" article.
+Refer to the "Aftermarket Products and Warranty" article in the "Warranty Information" section of this special publication.